Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 * a core component is to educate people with such a static language that uses the verb to be in ways that judge people, their behavior, their appearance, their intelligence.

-In addition to this language that I call a language of domination.
-It's also important to teach people retributive justice.
+In addition to this language that I call a language of domination, it's also important to teach people retributive justice.

 * Retributive justice basically implies that if you are judged as bad by the authorities, you deserve to suffer for it to receive punishment.
 If you are positively judged by authorities is good, then you deserve to be reward.